eth-educators/ethstaker-knowledgebase/staking-glossary.md

 In order to increase the effective balance, the validator requires “effective balance + 1.25 ETH”.
 In other words, if the effective balance is 20 ETH, a current balance of 21.25 ETH is required in order to have an effective balance of 21 ETH.
 The effective balance will adjust once it drops by 0.25 below the threshold as seen in the examples above.

-Here are examples on how the effective balance changes:
+Here are examples of how the effective balance changes:

 * If the Current balance is 32.00 ETH – the Effective balance is 32.00 ETH.
 * If the Current balance dropped from 22 ETH to 21.76 ETH – Effective balance will be **22.00 ETH**.